 Located on the outskirts of the Iowa State University Campus, Dublin Bay Irish Pub & Grill is often packed with students and Ames residents alike anytime of the year, but come St. Patrick’s Day you can expect a line out the door.
 Featuring an authentic Irish breakfast to start the day, followed by bagpipe players and Irish dancers throughout the afternoon, the party will hit its peak in the evening when Dublin Bay Irish Pub & Grill will come to life with masses of people enjoying the late-night St. Patrick’s Day festivities.

-For a family-friendly parade and following St. Patrick’s Day festivities, Elkader has spent the last 25 years building quite the reputation for an Irish-themed fun time.
+For a family-friendly parade and following St. Patrick’s Day festivities, Elkader has spent the last several decades years building quite the reputation for an Irish-themed fun time.
 The parade begins in the late afternoon in downtown Elkader, and leads into an evening of family-fun concerts and sing-alongs at Johnson’s Reception Hall on High Street.
 Whether you have a bit of Irish descent in you or not, the St. Patrick’s Day Parade and Celebration in Elkader is a great spot to spectate and engage with a friendly community.

 Featuring a large and lively patio, even if the weather isn’t right for outdoor seating, Founder’s Irish Pub in Bondurant is guaranteed to be a lively place this St. Patrick’s Day.
 Featuring a full menu of Irish and American cuisine, including an ample selection of Irish authentic and Irish-inspired libations, anytime of the year is a fun time to visit Founder’s Irish Pub, and come St. Patrick’s Day this will be one pub that is packed full of lively entertainment.